fastapi/fastapi/docs/en/docs/tutorial/request-files.md

 * `filename`: A `str` with the original file name that was uploaded (e.g. `myimage.jpg`).
 * `content_type`: A `str` with the content type (MIME type / media type) (e.g. `image/jpeg`).
 * `file`: A <a href="https://docs.python.org/3/library/tempfile.html#tempfile.SpooledTemporaryFile" class="external-link" target="_blank">`SpooledTemporaryFile`</a> (a <a href="https://docs.python.org/3/glossary.html#term-file-like-object" class="external-link" target="_blank">file-like</a> object).
-This is the actual Python file that you can pass directly to other functions or libraries that expect a "file-like" object.
+This is the actual Python file object that you can pass directly to other functions or libraries that expect a "file-like" object.

 `UploadFile` has the following `async` methods.
 They all call the corresponding file methods underneath (using the internal `SpooledTemporaryFile`).